smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/ActivateApp/index.md

 ## ActivateApp

+Type
-Type: Function
+: Function

+Sender
-Sender: HMI
+: HMI

+Purpose
-Purpose: Inform SDL that the user has activated an application.
+: Inform SDL that the user has activated an application.

 ### Request